windyScripts/dev-directory/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] My changes generate no new warnings
+- [ ] Docs have been updated if applicable
+- [ ] Tests have been updated if applicable